pkuma161/AssignmentFirst/README.md

 * **Rest-Assured**

-#### Reporting
+#### CI/CD
-HTML Reports can be directly openfrom `/build/reports` directories after a successful run.
+Build can be run successfully on circle CI, use the project config file

 #### Main features